rrpff/Projects/list.md

 [ ] **Country from IP Lookup** - Enter an IP address and find the country that IP is registered in. *Optional: Find the Ip automatically.*

 [ ] **FTP Program** - A file transfer program which can transfer files back and forth from a remote web sever.

+[ ] **Mail Checker POP3  IMAP** - The user enters various account information include web server and IP, protocol type (POP3 or IMAP) and the application will check for email at a given interval.

 [ ] **Port Scanner** - Enter an IP address and a port range where the program will then attempt to find open ports on the given computer by connecting to each of them.
 On any successful connections mark the port as open.